How many years by should you replace the roof on your house?

 Harman Singh • January 29, 2026

 Short answer: most residential roofs should be replaced somewhere between 15 and 40 years, depending on the roofing system, installation quality, and your local climate.
+Contact us about roof replacement timing

 In Metro Vancouver’s wet, moss-heavy, coastal environment, many roofs fail earlier than their brochure lifespan — so real-world replacement timing matters more than what manufacturers advertise.